Vamthecoder/Frontend/FreeCodeCamp.md

 ### The gap property is a shorthand way to set the value of column-gap and row-gap at the same time.
 If given one value, it sets the column-gap and row-gap both to that value.
 If given two values, it sets the row-gap to the first value and the column-gap to the second.
 ### The place-items property can be used to set the align-items and justify-items values at the same time.
 The place-items property takes one or two values.
 If one value is provided, it is used for both the align-items and justify-items properties.
 If two values are provided, the first value is used for the align-items property and the second value is used for the justify-items property.

 # Day13

 ## Completed A Landing Page Project from freeCodeCamp.

+# Day14

+## A Ferris Wheel
+### The transform-origin property is used to set the point around which a CSS transformation is applied.
+For example, when performing a rotate (which you will do later in this project), the transform-origin determines around which point the element is rotated.
+### Remember that the transform property allows you to manipulate the shape of an element.
+In this case, using the rotate(60deg) value will rotate the element around its transform-origin point by 60 degrees clockwise.
+### The @keyframes at-rule is used to define the flow of a CSS animation.
+Within the @keyframes rule, you can create selectors for specific points in the animation sequence, such as 0% or 25%, or use from and to to define the start and end of the sequence.
+### @keyframes rules require a name to be assigned to them, which you use in other rules to reference.
+For example, the @keyframes freeCodeCamp { } rule would be named freeCodeCamp.
+### You now need to define how your animation should start.
+To do this, create a 0% rule within your @keyframes wheel rule.
+The properties you set in this nested selector will apply at the beginning of your animation.
+Examples://// @keyframes freecodecamp {  12% {    color: green;  }}
+### The animation-name property is used to link a @keyframes rule to a CSS selector.
+The value of this property should match the name of the @keyframes rule.
+The animation-duration property is used to set how long the animation should sequence to complete.
+The time should be specified in either seconds (s) or milliseconds (ms).
+### The animation-iteration-count property sets how many times your animation should repeat.
+This can be set to a number, or to infinite to indefinitely repeat the animation.
+Your Ferris wheel should never stop.
+### The animation-timing-function property sets how the animation should progress over time.
+There are a few different values for this property, but you want the Ferris wheel animation to run at the same rate from start to finish. linear is the property to start 0% and end 100% at same contiuous speed.
+### By not using all animation properties you can use shorthand 'animation' property to define all at once.
+In this order animation-name, animation-duration, animation-timing-function, and animation-iteration-count.
+Ex: cabins 10s linear infinite.
+### You can use @keyframes rules to control more than just the transformation of an element.
+In the 0% selector of your @keyframes cabins, set the background-color to yellow.
+### animation-timing-function: can be 'linear', 'ease', 'ease-in', 'ease-out', 'ease-in-out', 'step-start', 'step-end' and many - more ''
+### animation Constituent properties: 'animation-delay', 'animation-direction', 'animation-fill-mode', 'animation-play-state'.